zimolzak/psci-resource-proposal/README.md

 The *Measure Dx Checklist* will aid participating facilities in assessing their readiness to start the project and where further efforts may be required before beginning.

+lot more emph on: FIND WHAT (dashboard) EXIST(S) and don't reinvent it.

+## Types of triggers

+Insert here.

+## Case study

+little "box 1" case study, "greater La found out that this was already implemented, so they decided to...."